Focusing on Fixable Causes Rather Than Blaming the Truck Driver

 Results

-Was this incident simple human error?
+Was this incident a simple human error?
 Our answer is that there was much more to it than that.

 On the North Slope vehicle accidents have been the leading cause of fatalities.
-Investigations that look for correctable causes (like inappropriate cell phone usage and improperly secured loads) and get corrective action implemented will help us reduce hazards and improve our vehicle safety record.
+Investigations that look for correctable causes (like inappropriate cell phone usage and improperly secured loads) and get corrective actions implemented will help us reduce hazards and improve our vehicle safety record.

-As for the driver, he was not fired.
+As for the truck driver, he was not fired.
 His employer recognizes that he is a valuable asset to his company.
-And he is one of the people in his organization that is helping raise the awareness of the hazards of cell phone usage by drivers.
+And he is one of the people in his organization that is helping raise awareness of the hazards of cell phone usage by drivers.